ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer.md

 ```
 As always, a broadcast block is paired with (at least one) receive block.
-We will make the `when I receive [green flag v]` stack later.
+We will make the `when I receive [green flag v]`{: .scratch} stack later.

-The `when I receive [Play Game v]` is the overall game loop.
+The `when I receive [Play Game v]`{: .scratch} is the overall game loop.
 This is where we come back to if we want to replay the game.
 ```
 when I receive [Play Game v]
 ```
-This myblock is to initialize each time we play the game.
+we add a myblock is to initialize each time we play the game.
 ```
 Game on::custom
 ```
 > [!info] Note about myblocks:
 > When you see a red block like the one above,
 > you may need to create a myblock first, if it doesn't already exist.